The Best Oven Settings for Baking Bread at Home

 Type of Bread Recommended Temperature Notes

-White loaf 220°C (then reduce to 190°C) Start hot for oven spring, lower heat to finish baking evenly.
+White loaf 220°C (then reduce to 190°C) Start hot for oven spring, then lower heat for an even bake.

 Wholemeal bread 200–210°C Denser dough needs a steady, slightly lower bake.

-Enriched doughs (brioche, challah) 180–190°C Lower heat prevents burning due to sugar, butter, and eggs.
+Enriched doughs (brioche, challah) 180–190°C Lower heat prevents burning from added sugar, butter, and eggs.

-Flatbreads (naan, pita) 240°C+ Very high heat helps them puff up quickly and stay soft inside.
+Flatbreads (naan, pita) 240°C+ Very high heat helps them puff quickly and stay soft inside.

-Remember, every oven is slightly different.
-Use these temperatures as a starting point, then adjust depending on how your bread looks and tastes.
+Remember, every oven behaves slightly differently.
+Use these temperatures as a guide, then adjust based on how your loaf looks, rises, and tastes.

 Using Steam in the Oven